-Carlos Enrique has been a professor of sculpture and ceramics for over 18 years, teaching various courses, such as the studio practice for art majors, figure sculpting, drawing, as well as all the different levels and techniques of ceramics.
-He has also supervised or tutored students' thesis and serve as a member of many thesis committees over the years.
-He has organized and assisted in the organization of numerous student shows.
-He began his career as a professor at ISA University of the Arts of Cuba, where he worked for 10 years and obtained the category of assistant professor.
-He is currently a lecturer of ceramics at the University of Miami, Florida.
-In addition, he has taught multiple courses and several demonstration classes at universities such as the Midwestern State University and the University of Mary Washington in the USA, as well as at The Royal University College of Arts in Sweden.
-During his time at ISA University of Art of Cuba, he served as head of the sculpture department at the School of Visual Arts, a program that includes areas such as 3d design, ceramics, wood and stone carving, architectural design, metalworks, and bronze casting.
+For two decades, Carlos Enrique has been a professor of sculpture and ceramics, teaching a range of courses, including studio practice for art majors, figure sculpting, drawing, and various levels and techniques of ceramics.
+He has also supervised and advised students on their diplomas and served on numerous thesis committees.
+Over the years, he also has organized and curated many student shows.
+Prado started his teaching career at ISA University of the Arts of Cuba, where he worked for 10 years and achieved the rank of assistant professor.
+Currently, he is a Senior Lecturer of ceramics at the University of Miami in Florida.
+In addition to teaching at these institutions, he has taught multiple courses and demonstrations at other universities, such as Midwestern State University and the University of Mary Washington, The Royal University College of Arts in Sweden, as well as artist demonstrations at the NCECA annual conferences.